nyinyi164/mmcx/readme.txt

-You can test use this bot at m.me/mmcxbot.
+You can test use this bot at m.me/mmcxbot
+Or contact me about this bot at m.me/nyipulay